 If you are sending a draft of an essay or writing project for feedback, please help us by following these guidelines:

-* Give us a brief summary of the assignment and send the assignment instructions
+- Give us a brief summary of the assignment and send the assignment instructions

 Peer consultants will try to return comments on your essay to you within 48 hours of your request (Monday - Friday only).
 You can expect a peer consultant to devote 30 to 40 minutes to your essay.
 While the peer consultant may suggest a particular area of your writing to focus on, we encourage you to establish the priorities for the conference.
 Consultants may use one or more of the following strategies during your conference to help you improve your writing: